-27. As proposed in the case-in-chief, IPL requests the Commission to approve an annual increase in revenues of approximately \$91.662 million, which is an overall revenue increase of 6.95%.
-The request reflects the Company's significant capital investments, updated depreciation rates, a new cost of service study, updated rate design, and proposed changes to our tariff.
+27. As proposed in the case-in-chief, IPL requests the Commission to approve an annual increase in revenues of approximately \$124.5 million, which is an overall revenue increase of 9.10%.
+The request reflects the Company's significant capital investments, updated depreciation rates, a new cost of service study, updated rate design, and proposed changes to IPL's tariff.
 This rate package is supported by the testimony of numerous subject matter experts and an index of the filing is provided in IPL Witness RAS Attachment 2.

-28. The impact of the proposed revenue increase on customers is detailed in the testimony of IPL Witness James Cutshaw included with the Company's written case-in-chief filing made contemporaneous with this Petition.
-The proposed revenue increase would increase the average monthly bill of a residential customer using 1,000 kWh per month by approximately \$10.18, which is an increase of approximately 9.3%.
-This results in a monthly bill of \$119.37 for a residential customer using 1,000 kWh per month.
+28. The impact of the proposed revenue increase on customers is detailed in the testimony of IPL Witnesses Cutshaw and Gaske included with the Company's written case-inchief filing made contemporaneous with this Petition.
+The proposed revenue increase would increase the average monthly bill of a residential customer using 1,000 kWh per month by approximately \$13.96, which is an increase of approximately 12.3%.
+This results in a monthly bill of \$127.65 for a residential customer using 1,000 kWh per month.
 When the Company's complete rate package is considered, the impact on customers is anticipated to be less.
-More specifically, the Company proposes to use 100% of its net capacity sales and 100% of its off-system sales margins to reduce the retail revenue requirement for the benefit of customers.
-If the Company's proposals are approved, the anticipated retail revenue credits would effectively reduce the impact of IPL's request for a 1,000 kWh residential customer to \$117.41, which is an increase of \$8.22 or approximately 7.5%.
+More specifically, the Company proposes to use 100% of its net capacity sales and 100% of its offsystem sales margins to reduce the retail revenue requirement for the benefit of customers.
+If the Company's proposals are approved, the anticipated retail revenue credits are estimated to effectively reduce the impact of IPL's request for a 1,000 kWh residential customer to \$126.29, which would be an increase of \$12.60 or approximately 11.1%.

-29. IPL's proposed adjustment to its rates and charges is detailed in its case-in-chief filed contemporaneous herewith and further summarized below:2
+29. IPL's proposed adjustment to its rates and charges is detailed in its case-in-chief filed contemporaneous herewith and further summarized below:3

 - a.
 Depreciation Rates.
 Depreciation expense associated with the Company's utility property is a necessary cost of service.
 IPL's current depreciation rates were approved in the 44576 Order.
 IPL seeks approval to revise its depreciation rates as proposed in its case-in-chief filed contemporaneous with this Petition. - b.
 Major Storm Damage Restoration Reserve Account.
 The 44576 Order approved IPL's Major Storm Damage Restoration Reserve Account.
-As discussed in the case-in-chief, the Company proposes to continue this mechanism including the deferral accounting above and below the level of average expense embedded in basic rates.
+As discussed in the casein-chief, the Company proposes to continue this mechanism including the deferral accounting above and below the level of average expense embedded in basic rates. - c.
+Vegetation Management Reserve Account.
+As discussed in the case-in-chief, IPL proposes to create a Vegetation Management Reserve account similar to the Major Storm Damage Restoration Reserve Account. - d.
+Prepaid Pension Asset and OPEB Liability.
+IPL has recorded a prepaid pension asset and an OPEB liability on its books in accordance with governing accounting standards.
+This asset reduces the pension cost that would otherwise be reflected in the revenue requirement and preserves the integrity of the pension fund.
+To recognize the opportunity cost incurred by the Company to produce these benefits IPL proposes to include the net asset as a component of its capital structure.

-2 This summary is included to provide an overview of significant proposals in IPL's filing; it is not intended to be an all inclusive summary of every aspect of IPL's filing.
+3 This summary is included to provide an overview of significant proposals in IPL's filing; it is not intended to be an all inclusive summary of every aspect of IPL's filing.